CDCgov/phdi/tutorials/conversion-tutorial.md

 [//]: # (TODO The cloud converter containerized solution and its documentation will move to the PHDI library, but this migration hasn't been completed yet.
 Once the container has been migrated, this will need to be updated to point to the correct location.)

 ## The Basics: How to Convert
 This package contains the process of converting HL7 v2 or CCDA into FHIR (JSON).
 We encourage the use of the FHIR data type for all of our functions.
-This package aims to easily convert other common healthcare data formats to FHIR.
+This package aims to easily convert other common health care data formats to FHIR.

 With a valid HL7 v2 message, you can pass in the data to the `convert_to_fhir` function as a string.